 Select the freshest dry-packed sea scallops available.
 Slice each scallop horizontally into two or three thin rounds, depending on size.
 Arrange the slices in a single layer on chilled serving plates.

 In a small bowl, whisk together the olive oil and lemon juice until combined.
 Drizzle over the scallop slices.
+Top with salmon roe.

 Grate the lemon zest over the scallops, distributing it evenly.
-Season each plate with a pinch of flaky sea salt.
+Season each plate with a pinch of flaky sea salt and Espelette or Aleppo pepper to taste.